 PRINCETON, N.J. — The Dow Jones News Fund invites college students to apply for paid summer 2022 internships in data journalism, digital media, business reporting and multiplatform editing.
 The application deadline is Nov.
 11.

 The News Fund will select college journalists for internships with more than 50 news organizations across the country.
 Those selected will also benefit from week-long, pre-internship training, $1,500 scholarships, memberships to journalism groups and access to the DJNF alumni network for jobs and mentoring.

 To be considered, students must apply by Nov.
-5, and take a timed, online qualifying test.
-There are four training tracks; students may apply for one or more.
+11, and take a timed, online qualifying test by Nov.
+16. There are four training tracks; students may apply for one or more.

 - Data Journalism: Those who love logic and numbers with an appetite for investigative journalism are encouraged to apply for this program.
 The training covers how to make government records requests, analyze and clean data and use computer-assisted reporting to tell compelling stories.
 Interns are placed at well-respected newspapers, digital publications and nonprofit news sites.

 - Digital Media: Interns will build their professional portfolios at newspapers, news websites or TV or radio stations.
 Pre-internship training equips interns to stay ahead in a rapidly evolving media ecosystem, including tips and tools for working with video, audio, data visualization, web analytics, social media and more.

 - Business Reporting: Strong reporters and writers with an eagerness to dive into an exciting beat should apply for the business reporting program.
 Interns spend a week drilling down on finance, investing, labor issues and mergers and acquisitions before beginning work for daily newspapers, niche publications, newswires and American City Business Journals’ newsweeklies.